Dorothy Ray Healey: Early life

 Healey was a so-called "red diaper baby".
 Her mother was won over to socialism as a teenager after hearing a lecture on the subject delivered by J. Stitt Wilson in 1900 and later took part in helping to establish the Communist Party of America.
 Her father was an apolitical traveling salesman, peddling foodstuffs to grocery stores.
 Her mother bore six children, one dying at birth and another dying in early childhood.
 She also performed multiple abortions upon herself, nearly dying of blood poisoning on one occasion, as a result of the procedure when Dorothy was a young girl.

 When Dorothy was six, the family relocated to Los Angeles, where she would eventually become known as the "Red Queen of Los Angeles."
-As her father moved about the West, his family moved with him, and she attended 19 schools before dropping out of high school.
-At 14, she joined the youth section of the Workers (Communist) Party, the Young Workers League, and the adult Communist Party itself in 1932, at 18.
+As her father moved about the West, his family moved with him, and she attended 19 schools before dropping out of high school at age 16.
+Her father died when she was 16.
+At 14, she joined the youth section of the Workers Party, the Young Workers League, and the adult Communist Party (CPUSA) itself in 1932, at 18.
+She was first arrested at age 14 for selling copies of the Daily Worker and making a speech in Skid Row, Oakland.
 At the behest of the YCL she took a job in a peach processing factory, making 12 cents an hour and hiding when government labor inspectors came looking for underage workers.
 It was there where she gained her first experience as an organizer.
+She worked as an organizer for agricultural workers in the Imperial Valley region, becoming international vice president of the United Cannery, Agricultural, Packing, and Allied Workers of America union by the end of the 1930s.

 Leader in party

 Her convictions about social justice and issues of race, class, unions and labor fueled her activism.
 From the moment that she joined the CPUSA, she was a true believer.
 "We knew with absolute conviction that we were part of a vanguard that was destined to lead an American working class to a socialist revolution", she once said.
 Healey became a successful labor organizer and rose to become the chair of the CPUSA in Southern California.
 Eventually, she joined the national Party leadership.
 She mentored many young communists and labor activists.
 In the 1950s, she and 14 other Californians were convicted under the Smith Act of conspiring to advocate the forceful overthrow of the government.
-She faced five years in prison and a $10,000 fine before the Supreme Court overturned the conviction.
+She faced five years in prison and a $10,000 fine before the Supreme Court overturned the conviction in 1957.

 In the 1960s, she again faced imprisonment and a hefty fine under a piece of McCarthy-era legislation known as the McCarran Act, when she and others refused to register as agents of a foreign government (the logic being that the CPUSA was under the control of the Soviet Union).
 In 1965, the Supreme Court reconsidered an earlier decision and found the registration provision to be in violation of the Fifth Amendment guarantee against self-incrimination.